TheNolle/Electron-Template-JavaScript/README.md

 ### Samples:
 1. [NoCpuMonitor]: See your CPU cores' timings in real-time with mutiple measurements.
-2. [NoSleep]: Having troubles sleeping lately?
-Need to relax a bit and exteriorise some stress?
-Join us on this journey!
-3. [NoHashing]: Hash any string into many possible algorithms and get informations about each of them easily.
+2. [NoHashing]: Hash any string into many possible algorithms and get informations about each of them easily.
-4. [NoFinance]: Get real-time finance data from [stooq].
+3. [NoFinance]: Get real-time finance data from [stooq].

 ---